-(d) Hardenability - Alloying additions - most usually manganese, silicon, chromium, molybdenum, vanadium, and nickel - are made to control the shape and position of the TTT and CCT transformation curves.
-Fortunately, the alloying additions do not always have the same effect on retarding the pearlite and bainite transformations and in altering the martensite start temperature.
+Alloying additions - most usually manganese, silicon, chromium, molybdenum, vanadium, and nickel - are made to control the shape and position of the TTT and CCT transformation curves.
+The alloying additions do not always have the same effect on retarding the pearlite and bainite transformations and in altering the martensite start temperature.
 Therefore, it is possible to delay the pearlite transformation more than the bainite transformation so that a prominent bainite nose can be created.
-However, if a lower bainite structure is sought, the bainite nose may need to be moved to longer times to allow the cooling path III to be achieved as shown in Figure 19.
-Comon et al. (20) have proposed a relationship between the minimum cooling rate (between temperatures of 800 and 600 deg C.) to achieve complete transformation to bainite in a heavy section and the chemical composition:
+However, if a lower bainite structure is sought, the bainite nose may need to be moved to longer times to allow the cooling path III to be achieved as shown on Figure 19.
+Comon et al., [20] have proposed a relationship between the minimum5 cooling rate (between temperatures of 1,472° and 1,112°F (800° - 600°C)) to achieve complete transformation to bainite in a heavy section and the chemical composition:

-Log (deg C/hr.) = 3.7 + 0.955 / (0.16 + w/o C) - 1.96 (w/o Mo) - 0.965 (w/o Mn) - 0.751 (w/o Ni) - 0.54 (w/o Cr)
+Log (deg C/hr) = $$3.7 + 0.955 / (0.16 + w/o C) - 1.96 (w/o Mo)$$

+- $0.965 (w/o Mn) - 0.751 (w/o Ni) - 0.54 (w/o Cr)$